News

 The Evolution of Customer Research

-Customer research has integrated software gradually.
-Research in the 1990s involved manual data collection and analysis.
-In the early 2000s, companies such as Qualtrics and Medallia introduced online surveys, real-time analytics, and mobile surveys.
-They developed customer and employee experience management tools using surveys.
-SurveyMonkey made quick surveys more accessible, but this resulted in fragmented efforts and inconsistent methods.
-These tools lacked the needed scale for enterprise research.
+Customer research has gradually integrated software over the years.
+In the 1990s, research involved manual data collection and analysis.
+By the early 2000s, companies like Qualtrics and Medallia introduced online surveys, real-time analytics, and mobile surveys.
+These tools developed customer and employee experience management systems, but they often lacked the scale needed for enterprise research.

 The Rise of UX Research Tools

-In the late 2010s, UX research tools emerged that were designed for product teams.
-Companies started integrating user research into development.
-Tools such as Sprig, Maze, and Dovetail enabled faster decisions through usability tests, in-product surveys, and prototype feedback.
-These tools highlighted the importance of integrated research.
-However, they were team-focused and less applicable to non-software companies.
+In the late 2010s, UX research tools emerged, designed specifically for product teams.
+Companies began integrating user research into development processes, using tools like Sprig, Maze, and Dovetail.
+These tools enabled faster decisions through usability tests, in-product surveys, and prototype feedback.
+While these tools highlighted the importance of integrated research, they were primarily team-focused and less applicable to non-software companies.

 AI-Native Research and Generative Agents

-AI-native research builds on UX research, and insights are applicable across teams and industries.
-AI has accelerated surveying and reduced its cost.
-Surveys can be generated and adapted quickly.
-Analysis now happens in hours instead of weeks.
-Insight libraries identify patterns and extrapolate signals.
-AI makes research accessible to smaller companies and broadens the types of decisions that can be informed by data.
-AI-powered tools are now used across marketing, product, sales, customer success, and leadership teams.
+AI-native research builds on UX research, making insights applicable across teams and industries.
+AI has accelerated surveying and reduced costs, allowing surveys to be generated and adapted quickly.
+Analysis that once took weeks now happens in hours, enabling smaller companies to access research and broadening the types of decisions informed by data.

 Simulating Consumer Behavior with AI

+AI simulations allow companies to model consumer behavior in unprecedented ways.
 For example, before launching a skincare product in France, a company could simulate thousands of agents based on French beauty consumers.
-These agents would be seeded with data from reviews, CRM, social listening (such as TikTok trends), and past purchases.
-The agents could interact, view influencer content, shop in virtual stores, and post opinions on social feeds, evolving as they gain information.
+These agents, seeded with data from reviews, CRM, social listening, and past purchases, could interact, view influencer content, shop in virtual stores, and post opinions on social feeds.

-Sophisticated techniques make these simulations possible.
-Agents are based in memory architectures grounded in qualitative data.
-Methods like RAG and agent chaining enable multi-step decision-making, creating simulations that reflect customer journeys.
-Fine-tuned models enhance agent behavior.
-Simulation startups like Simile and Aaru indicate the future: always-on populations that act like real customers.
+These simulations are made possible by sophisticated techniques, including memory architectures grounded in qualitative data and methods like RAG (Retrieval-Augmented Generation) and agent chaining.
+Fine-tuned models enhance agent behavior, creating simulations that reflect real customer journeys.
+Startups like Simile and Aaru are leading the way in developing always-on populations that mimic real customers.

 The Importance of Accuracy and Speed

-Accuracy is important, especially when AI tools are compared to human research.
-There are no established benchmarks, so companies define their own metrics.
-Success involves reaching a threshold that is good enough for the use case.
-Many CMOs are comfortable with outputs that are directionally accurate, especially since the data is cheaper, faster, and updated in real time.
+Accuracy is critical in AI-powered market research, especially when compared to traditional human research.
+While there are no established benchmarks, companies define their own metrics for success.
+Many CMOs prioritize outputs that are directionally accurate, as AI-driven data is cheaper, faster, and updated in real time.